 Management of Kidney Failure

 Kidney failure is a common disease that occurs in dogs and cats.
 Acute kidney failure is often caused by toxins, infections and other sudden impacts.
 It occurs quickly and can sometimes be reversed with treatment of the underlying cause.
 Chronic kidney failure is the destruction of kidney tissue over time and is permanent.
 However, it can be managed with appropriate therapy.
 There are up to a dozen different types of therapy that can be instituted to try and delay further kidney damage/destruction.
-Dr. Elliott is well versed in these options and can help guide recommendations on your pet’s individual needs.
-The goals of these treatments are to stabilize the disease and improve quality of life.
+Dr. Elliott and Dr. Tobin are well versed in these options and can help guide recommendations on your pet’s individual needs.
+The goal of this treatment regimine is to stabilize the disease and improve quality of life.

 Management of Liver Disease

 The liver works to filter and remove harmful toxins and by-products of digestion.
 Even relatively “simple” abnormalities of the liver can cause severe and life-threatening complications.
 If your pet is icteric, jaundiced or has blood test changes that are concerning for liver disease, referral for additional diagnostics and long-term therapy and recommendations may be beneficial.